Nanobeam Laser Cavities with High Quality-factor and Near-Unity Outcoupling Efficiency: Experimental results and discussion

 \section{Experimental results and discussion}

-The fabricated devices were assessed through Q-factor characterization of passive devices in a transmission measurement setup.
+The fabricated devices were assessed through Q-factor characterization in a transmission measurement setup.
 Two single-mode fibers are aligned with input and output grating couplers on either side of the cavity.
+The grating coupler design is based on a Bragg grating and was designed to couple into a single-mode fiber with optimal performance at 1550 nm \cite{Dong_24}.
+The coupling loss per grating coupler was measured to be -7 dB at 1561 nm, with a full-width at half-maximum (FWHM) of 45 nm.
 A broadband superluminescent LED (SLED) in combination with an optical spectrum analyzer was used to measure transmission spectra of the devices with low spectral resolution.
 The spectra show peaks at the cavity's resonant wavelengths.
 A tunable laser and power meter are subsequently used to obtain a high-resolution transmission spectrum of the resonant modes.
 In order to extract the Q-factor, the transmission spectrum is fitted with multiple Lorentzians or a single Lorentzian in the spectral region of interest:

-where {\it A} and {\it B} are scaling and background constants, $\lambda_0$ is the resonant wavelength and $\Delta\lambda$ is the linewidth of the mode defined as the full-width at half-maximum (FWHM).
-The Q-factor can then be calculated as $Q_t = \lambda/\Delta \lambda$.
+where {\it A} and {\it B} are scaling and background constants, $\lambda_0$ is the resonant wavelength, and $\Delta\lambda$ is the linewidth of the mode defined as the full-width at half-maximum (FWHM).
+The Q-factor can then be calculated as $Q_\mathrm{exp} = \lambda/\Delta \lambda$.\\ \\